-The Industry Code and the Mediation Code have been filed separately with the Commission as SR-NASD-2004-011 and SR-NASD-2004-013, respectively.
+3 The Industry Code and the Mediation Code have been filed separately with the Commission as SR-NASD-2004-011 and SR-NASD-2004-013, respectively.

-For purposes of this filing, the version of the current Code used in the comparison and conversion charts reflects all pending Dispute Resolution rule filings filed with the Commission, except SR-NASD-2004-042 (Foreign Hearing Locations), and all Dispute Resolution rule filings approved by the Commission since the proposed rule change was filed on October 15, 2003.
+4 For purposes of this filing, the version of the current and proposed Codes used in the comparison and conversion charts reflects all Dispute Resolution rule filings approved by the Commission since the proposed rule change was filed on October 15, 2003.